The Phantom of a PDF File

 /Producer (PDF Phantom)

 The original Producer field starts with an 8-byte string “\376\377” (hex codes 5C 33 37 36 5C 33 37 37).
-The PDF file format includes an octal character encoding format, inherited from the PostScript format, and it is now misused in this metadata.
+The PDF file format includes an octal character encoding format, inherited from the PostScript format, and it is now used in this metadata.
 The octal values 376 and 377 correspond to FE and FF as hex values.
 This refers to a BOM character (byte order marker, hex FEFF), which is used in the UTF-16BE encoding.
 This means that the UTF-16BE encoded string has been dual encoded with an octal representation of the PDF file format.
 Likewise, substring “\000” refers just to a null byte, and the actual content can be picked between these null codes: \000P --> P, \000D --> D, \000F --> F, etc.

 JHOVE can’t handle the dual encoding in the original file.
 JHOVE does not find the right parenthesis “)” of the Producer field to know when the field ends.
 Consequently, it continues reading the file until finally reaching a problem (Lexical Error) in byte offset 1888, which can’t be decoded anymore.
 The Producer field in the Document Information Dictionary object exists in the offset 87-169 of the PDF file.
 This was quite a bit to track back from the reported error at offset 1888.